Leslie L. Vadász

-Leslie L. Vadász (born Vadász László; born September 12, 1936 in Budapest, Hungary) is a Hungarian-American engineer and manager, one of the founding members of Intel Corporation.
+Leslie L. Vadász (born Vadász László; born September 12, 1936, in Budapest, Hungary) is a Hungarian-American engineer and manager, one of the founding members of Intel Corporation.

 Early life and education

+Vadász was born in Budapest to Jewish parents.
+In 1944, his family was incarcerated in the city's ghetto, where they miraculously survived.
 In his hometown, Budapest, Vadász developed an early interest in mathematics and literature.
 After the 1956 Hungarian revolution, he emigrated to Canada.
 He holds a bachelor's degree in electrical engineering from McGill University in Montreal (1961) and attended the six-week Advanced Management Program (AMP) at Harvard University (1990).

 Career

-Vadász moved to the United States in 1961 first working at Transitron Corporation (1961-1964, R&D) and then at Fairchild Semiconductor International (1964-1968, R&D) where he helped develop the silicon gate process.
+Vadász moved to the United States in 1961 first working at Transitron Corporation (1961–1964, R&D) and then at Fairchild Semiconductor International (1964–1968, R&D) where he helped develop the silicon gate process.